 In this case, \(\mathbf{W}\) is a matrix with the dimensions CxD and \(\mathbf{b}\) is a vector with the dimensions Cx1.
 D is the size of input data, while C is the number of classes.
 We define vector \(\mathbf{s}=\mathbf{W}·\mathbf{x}+\mathbf{b}\) which has a dimension Cx1 and represents classification scores for each possible outcome (category).
 These scores indicate which outcomes are more/less likely when compared to one another.
 We can calculate a posteriori probabilities of possible outcomes using softmax function which is defined as: \( \mathrm{softmax}(j, \mathbf{s}) = e^{s_j}/\sum_k e^{s_k} . \)

 By furher analysing the softmax function it can be shown that a constant can be added to each classification score without changing the resulting softmax distribution.
 From the previous fact we can conclude that parameters corresponding to one of the classes can be fixed by assigning them zero value (\(\mathbf{W}_{j,:}=b_{j}=0\) ).
-The scores can then be interpreted as the likelihood of the rest of the classes with respect to this fixed class. it has been shown to not be necessary in practice as the method for optimising all of the parameters of \(\mathbf{W}\) and \(\mathbf{b}\) converges equally well while keeping the programming code simpler.
+The scores can then be interpreted as the likelihood of the rest of the classes with respect to this fixed class.
+It has been shown to not be necessary in practice as the method for optimising all of the parameters of \(\mathbf{W}\) and \(\mathbf{b}\) converges equally well while keeping the programming code simpler.
 This redundancy is however useful for stabilizing softmax calculation by preventing numerical overflow when dealing with big exponent.
 Example of stable softmax calculation:

 # stable softmax